CS2613-WI24-FR01B/exploration-activity-1-brennanleblanc0/README.md

 \end{cases}
 ```

 Now, for it to be recognized, we must use the `Piecewise()` function during our input.
 Each piece, passed as an argument to the `Piecewise()` function, will follow the format `(value, cond)`.
-Conditions must writin like logic statements, with "and" represented as `&` and "or" represented as `|`.
+Conditions must written like logic statements, with "and" represented as `&` and "or" represented as `|`.

 To enter this in the program, we will do it as follows: